 Once you’re at the negotiating stage of a job, you might feel pressured to just accept what they give you so you don’t risk them pulling back the job offer.
 Make sure to ignore that feeling!
-Negotiating is a critical part of the job interview process, but to do it right, you need to know about where you’ll be living.
+Negotiating is a critical part of the job interview process.
+To do it right, you need to know about where you’ll be living.

 Do research online about the rent you’ll be paying or area you’ll be living in to see what people pay to live there.
 Look up things like gas prices, local taxes and what residents spend their money on the most.
 People may have cheaper rent, but they could pay it all back at the gas pump.
 Research will help you know how much you need to make each month to afford the cost of living in your new town, plus any other expenses you know you’ll need.

-There’s going to be lots of talk online about whatever city you move to, because people are always coming and going with little time to prepare.
-In fact, in 2016, 20 percent of people who had to relocate did so because of a job, so you won’t be alone in your rush to both move in and learn about where you are.
+There’s going to be lots of talk online about whatever city you move to.
+This is because people are always coming and going with little time to prepare.
+In fact, in 2016, 20 percent of people who had to relocate did so because of a job.
+So you won’t be alone in your rush to both move in and learn about where you are.

-Traffic isn’t something people generally like to think about, but it’s key when you’re thinking of relocating because it’ll determine where you live and how much of a commute you’ll have each day.
-You can look up what people are saying online, but the best way to do it is find a place you think you might like to live in and use an online map during rush-hour times to see how long it’d take you to get to work.
+Traffic isn’t something people generally like to think about.
+But it’s key when you’re thinking of relocating because it’ll determine where you live.
+Plus, how much of a commute you’ll have each day.
+You can look up what people are saying online.
+Yet, the best way to do it is to find a place you think you might like to live in and use an online map during rush-hour times to see how long it’d take you to get to work.

-You might be thinking of only living 15 miles from your new job, but in a city with heavy traffic, that could be hours of driving each day.
-If at all possible, try out the route you might take to work with an online map, or visit the city before you move to test out the roads yourself.
+You might be thinking of only living 15 miles from your new job.
+That sounds great.
+But in a city with heavy traffic, that could be hours of driving each day.
+If at all possible, try out the route you might take to work with an online map.
+Or visit the city before you move to test out the roads yourself.

 If this isn’t a job you’re completely in love with, you should look around for other possible opportunities.
 Moving won’t be worth it if you move to an area you don’t like for a job that makes you miserable.
 Make sure this job is something that’ll push your career or your life forward before you make any big decisions about moving away from where you currently live.

 Relocating for a job is a big deal.
 It’s an exciting time of life, but also an overwhelming one.
 Before you start that phase of life for yourself, make sure you’ve considered all possible problems and opportunities that could arise.
-Think about things like the cost of living in the new city and what you’ll deal with on a daily basis on the roads.
-Ultimately, the answers will help confirm whether you should move or not, and then you can jump on the chance to change your life.
+Think about things like the cost of living in the new city.
+Addtionally, what you’ll deal with on a daily basis on the roads.
+Ultimately, the answers will help confirm whether you should move or not.
+Then you can jump on the chance to change your life.